Skip to Content

 Can I freeze butternut squash soup?

 Yes, this soup freezes well and will keep in the freezer for up to 3 months.
 The cheapest way to freeze it is in freezer bags.
-I use one of those baggie racks to free my hands and pour the soup easier.
+I use one of those baggie racks to free my hands and pour the soup more easily.

 When you’re ready to eat the soup from your freezer, take it out the night before and let it thaw in the fridge.
 Then, bring it to a boil to refresh the smoothness, and you’re ready to enjoy it.